ndau/commands/deploy/aws.md

 Or basically the following: `3XYZZ`
   * where 3 is by convention,
-  * X is the network (0=devnet, 1=testnet),
+  * X is the network (0=devnet),
   * Y is the service (1=rpc, 2=p2p, 3=ndauapi),
   * and ZZ is the node number.

 ## Target groups

 Setting up target groups, listeners, connecting them to instances is tedious and error prone.
-Once the target groups have been established however, they likely will not need to be touched for some time. `target-groups.sh` helps by setting up a single node's target groups, attaching them to the ec2 instances, and setting up listeners on the correct ports. `target-groups-init.sh` will run `target-groups.sh` multiple times to set up either devnet or testnet (e.g. `./target-groups-init.sh devnet`).
+Once the target groups have been established however, they likely will not need to be touched for some time. `target-groups.sh` helps by setting up a single node's target groups, attaching them to the ec2 instances, and setting up listeners on the correct ports. `target-groups-init.sh` will run `target-groups.sh` multiple times to set up either devnet (e.g. `./target-groups-init.sh devnet`).

 # Other resources